Egbert-Azure/egbert-azure.Github.io/_posts/2024-05-05-the-tournament-status.md

 <br>
 ### CCM Amayak Martunikovich Babasyan

-Against this Russian player, I offered a draw every 10th move until he accepted.
+Against this Russian player, I offered a draw after the first and 10th move and he accepted.
 You can see my open letter to [ICCF](https://chess.myvortexcloud.com/2024/02/24/Open-Letter-to-ICCF/).
+It is disheartening to contemplate an award package going to Russia and a team named Volga-Moscow associated with the event, especially when the participation of Russian players contradicts the principles of peace, freedom, and human rights that the ICCF aims to uphold.

 <br>
 ### CCM Graziano Maioriello